IgniteUI/igniteui-docfx/en/components/combo.md

 - `ArrowDown` will move focus from the search input to the first list item.If list is empty and custom values are enabled will move it to the Add new item button.
   > Note: Any other key stroke will be handled by the input.

-When igxCombo is opened and list item is focued:
+When igxCombo is opened and list item is focused:
 - `ArrowDown` will move to next list item.
-If the active item is the last one in hte list and custom values are enabled then focus will be moved to the Add item button.
+If the active item is the last one in the list and custom values are enabled then focus will be moved to the Add item button.

 - `ArrowUp` will move to previous list item.
 If the active item is the first one in the list then focus will be moved back to the search input.